-Following a recession, there tends to be a sharp recovery as growth begins to accelerate.
+Following a recession, the economy enters an expansion phase, where there tends to be a sharp recovery as growth begins to accelerate.
 The stock market tends to rise the most during this stage, which generally lasts about one year.
-Interest rates are low, so businesses and consumers can borrow more money for growth and investment.
+Because of loose monetary policy by the central bank, interest rates are low, so businesses and consumers can borrow more money for growth and investment.
 GDP begins to increase.

-Just as a recession is a vicious cycle, a recovery is a virtuous cycle of rising income, rising employment, rising GDP, and rising production.
+Just as a recession is a vicious cycle, recovery is a virtuous cycle of rising income, employment, GDP, and production.
 And similar to the three D’s, a recovery period, which includes Stages 2-4, is measured using three P’s: how pronounced, pervasive, and persistent the expansion is.

 Stage 3: Mid-Cycle

-This is generally the longest phase of the business cycle, with moderate growth throughout.
-On average the mid-cycle phase lasts three years.
-Monetary policies shift toward a neutral state: Interest rates are higher, credit is strong, and companies are profitable.
+The mid-cycle phase is generally the longest phase of the business cycle, with moderate growth throughout.
+On average, the mid-cycle phase lasts three years.
+Monetary policies shift toward a neutral state: interest rates are higher, credit is strong, and companies are profitable.